 Every dog has different nutritional needs, and senior dogs are no exception.
 Once your beloved pup reaches his golden years, it can be even tougher to understand his shifting dietary requirements.
 This can often leave pet parents with a lot of questions: Is "senior dog food" necessary?
 What is the best senior dog food on the market?
 What do you do if your senior dog refuses to eat?
+While you're here, check out our success story on how our fresh dog food helped to improve Bailey, a 13-year-old lab mix's life.

 At What Age Is a Dog Considered a Senior?